About secondary school catchment areas

 If more children apply for a school place than there are places available, children who live in the school's catchment area get offered a place first.

-If your child regularly stays at more than one address, we will use the main home address to check the catchment area.
+If your child regularly lives at more than one address, you need to decide which address is the child’s main address.

-The main home address is usually where your child benefit is paid and where the child is registered with a doctor.
+The main home address is usually where your child is registered with a doctor.
+However, we may ask for other proofs of your child’s address.

 Children who live on boats or traveller sites